imhans/swiftUI-log/Landmarks/SwiftUI-Essentials.md

 *You present a view modally when you want to break out of your app’s normal flow.

+UIViewRepresentable, UIViewControllerRepresentable
+*Use the UIViewRepresentable protocol to bridge UIKit views into SwiftUI, not view controllers.
+*Create a structure that conforms to UIViewControllerRepresentable and implement the protocol requirements to include a UIViewController in your SwiftUI view hierarchy.

 UIPageViewController
 *A view that represents a UIKit view controller.
 *requires two functions: makeUIViewController(Context) and updateUIViewController(ViewController, Context)